 |Visit Site Read Review|

 Norton WiFi Privacy VPN is a new service from global IT security firm Symantec.
 It has custom clients for Windows, Android, Mac, and iOS.
-No custom Linux client is available at present.
+No custom Linux VPN client is available at present.
 Despite being so new, Norton VPN gives users access to a network of servers in 26 countries (with at least two servers in each location).
 Admittedly, this isn’t the most locations we have ever seen for the prices quoted.
 Still, for a relatively new service, it is impressive.

 Speed and Performance